 FIRST TRY: You know how you watch Youtube videos and they make everything seem so easy and cool?
 I should have known after trying mayonnaise in my hair once that this wouldn’t be pretty.
 First off I took the

 lazy easy way out and decided to whisk the mixture with a fork as opposed to using a mixer/blender.
 In some of the Youtube videos I watched however they simply opened the aloe vera plant then rubbed it directly onto their hair.

 I’m also realizing that they used mainly coconut oil with their mixtures.
 Everyone has been raving about coconut oil but I personally haven’t tried it yet.
 Maybe I may try this treatment again differently with coconut oil and using a mixer so it’s fully blended.
 Thus I can’t say for sure if I received the full benefits.

 SECOND TRY: I decided to try a pre-poo treatment once again, and this time I used coconut oil and olive oil.
 The slip was great in detangling, even though I believed I didn’t make enough of the mixture.
 I also made sure to blend and strain it so I wouldn’t have as many clumps or residue as the first time.
 As mentioned previously it did make my hair soft and fluffy and added shine.
 Now that I actually have a plant I’ll be implementing the use of the aloe vera pre-poo treatment within my wash day routine.

 Benefits of Aloe Vera

 Okay, so now that you got three ways to use this product what are the major benefits?
 Why do you need this in your life?
-The Aloe Vera plant is packed with vitamins and enzymes which help to:
+The Aloe Vera plant is packed with vitamins, minerals and enzymes which help to:

 - Lock in moisture by penetrating the hair shaft